Building Module 6 · CLI Tools Setup

 2. API key directly: Set the API key as an environment variable before starting the tool — this bypasses browser-based auth entirely.

 3. Authenticate locally first, then copy: Run the tool on your local machine to authenticate, then copy the generated config file to your remote server (usually in ~/.config/ or a tool-specific directory).
+This works for some tools only — prefer device flow or API key env vars unless the tool’s docs explicitly support config-file transfer.

 Each tool lesson will cover authentication specifically.